CEP/Geography Urban and Regional Economics Seminars & CEP/LSE International Economics Seminars

 Spatial economics for granular settings

-Jonathan Dingel (Chicago Booth), joint with CEP/LSE International Economics Seminars and UB Barcelona
+Jonathan Dingel (The University of Chicago Booth School of Business), joint with CEP/LSE International Economics Seminars and UB Barcelona

 Friday 27 March 2020 13:00 - 14:30

 To receive invites to online Urban and Regional Economics Seminars, please join our mailing list for this series.
 Subscribe/Unsubscribe here (seminar_ure).

 To receive invites to online International Economics Seminars, please join our mailing list for this series.
 Subscribe/Unsubscribe here (seminar_macroiep).

 About this event

 We study the application of the "gravity" theoretical framework to empirical settings in which the pattern of economic activity is granular.
 In settings with fine spatial units or finite samples of the population, individual decision makers are large relative to the economic outcomes of interest.
 We propose a gravity-based general-equilibrium framework suitable for computing counterfactual outcomes in applications featuring granular commuting matrices.
 Granularity has consequences for estimates of behavioral responses to commuting costs, the margins of adjustments available to respond to counterfactual changes, and the sensitivity of aggregate outcomes to individual idiosyncrasies.